htm-community/menorah/README.md

 ## View the predictions

 You can find a `predictions.csv` file in the working directory you specified.
 Or you can call `runModel(plot=True)` to plot with matplotlib.

+## Pro Tips

+- Once you've swarmed once on a particular experiment, you can comment out the call to `swarm()` on subsequent runs.

+## TODO

+- Save `Menorah` instances, which should save the underlying model and the data cursors so the may be continued from the point where they left off.